Victoria Palace Theatre

-The Victoria Palace Theatre is a West End theatre in Victoria Street, in the City of Westminster, opposite Victoria Station.
-The structure is categorised as a Grade II* listed building.
+The Victoria Palace Theatre is a West End theatre in Victoria Street, in the City of Westminster.
+The theatre was designed by Frank Matcham in 1911 and was the last London theatre he designed before his retirement.
+The building was designated as a Grade II* listed building by Historic England in 1972.
+It has been the West End home of the musical Hamilton since 2017.

 History

 Origins

 The theatre began life as a small concert room above the stables of the Royal Standard Hotel, a small hotel and tavern built in 1832 at what was then 522 Stockbridge Terrace, on the site of the present theatre – not, as sometimes stated, on land where the train station now stands.
 The proprietor, John Moy, enlarged the building, and by 1850 it became known as Moy's Music Hall.
 Alfred Brown took it over in 1863, refurbished it, and renamed it the Royal Standard Music Hall.

 The hotel was demolished in 1886, by which time the main line terminus, Victoria Station and its new Grosvenor Hotel, had transformed the area into a major transport hub.
 The railways were at this time building grand hotel structures at their termini, and Victoria was one of the first.
 Added to this was the integration of the electric underground system and the building of Victoria Street.
 The owner of the music hall, Thomas Dickey, had it rebuilt along more ambitious lines in 1886 by Richard Wake, retaining the name Royal Standard Music Hall.